ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ## Batched BLAS

 Batched BLAS will be handled by simply taking arguments of higher rank than specified in BLAS.
-A non-unique broadcast layout can be used to use the same lower rank object in the operation for each of the batched operations.
+A nonunique broadcast layout can be used to use the same lower rank object in the operation for each of the batched operations.
 The first dimension of the objects is the number of operations performed. `extent(0)` of each argument must be equal.